obrienrobert/kubely/README.md

 An (unofficial) Android based Openshift client.

-***Note: This application is a prototype developed for a college project.
+***Note: This application is a simple prototype developed for a college project.
 Please do not use this application with anything other than a test cluster***

 ## Getting Started